High resolution MCP-PMT Readout Using Transmission Lines: Time and Spatial Resolution

 \subsection{Time Resolution}

 The typical signals are shown in Fig.~\ref{fig:signals} for different position along the same line.
 As one can see, typically 2-3 lines are responding to the electron avalanche produced by the photon.
-The first reason for it, that an avalanche induces signal on the surface of the several \mm$^2$ during it propagation between the MCP and anode (typically distance between them is several \mm).
-The number of lines also depends on the signal amplitude, because the threshold cut of 50~mV removes the lowest amplitude lines.
-Finally, the irregularity in the contact between transmission lines PCB and anode may lead to an increased contact resistance between pads and the line and so redistributes the signal to neighboring lines.
+The reason for this is that during the propagation between the MCP and the anode plane, an electron avalanche produces a signal on the surface of a few millimeters in size.
+The largest amount of charge is induced on the closest line and, typically, 3 times lower charge is induced on the neighboring lines.
+The irregularity in the contact between transmission lines PCB and anode may lead to an increased contact resistance between pads and the line and so redistributes more charge to neighboring lines.

 To determine the time of arrival of a photon (PMT time), we choose the line with the highest amplitude and sum up signal time measured at the left and right ends of the line.
 The difference between the PMT time and laser trigger time is shown in Fig.~\ref{fig:position_TTS}.
 We decided to fit this spectrum with a triple Gaussian formula: